 3 key steps for fueling your performance with the latest news and information

-Google Reader is gone.
-The important industry information that we still need is out there but it is coming at us from more sources than most of us have the time to track effectively.
-The good news is that, with just a little planning, you really can stay on top of exactly the information that you need to fuel your own performance and also give your bosses, clients, co-workers and followers great reasons to be glad that they have you around.
+Google Reader is long-gone as a way of keeping track of the latest developments in digital marketing.
+The important industry information on platform changes that we still need is out there but it is coming at us from more sources than most of us have the time to track effectively.
+The good news is that, with just a little planning, you can still stay on top of exactly the information that you need to fuel your own performance and also give your bosses, clients, co-workers and followers great reasons to be glad that they have you around.

 To keep readers informed I have to constantly monitor well over a thousand industry blogs; just finding the right content consumes 2-3 hours a day, 6 days a week – much too much time for anyone who also has a day job and a need to put all that great content to work.
 But anyone can achieve similar results in just a few minutes a day.

 Here are 3 steps that can turn you into a business information powerhouse, helping not only your own work but the work of those around you as well.

 Step 1 – choose the right tools, carefully

 RSS vs social media is now the big debate when it comes to content discovery.
 I value social media but there really is no question if you want to be an efficient and powerful hunter gatherer.
 You absolutely have to have your own plan based on RSS feeds.
 Your networks are invaluable and will frequently find great stuff but your need to take control of your own destiny and not rely on the efforts of others.

 Begin by grabbing yourself an RSS feed reader that feels right for you.